 You will notice that your menorah has one taller candle holder than the others.
 This is for the shamash, or “helper” candle.
-On the ﬁrst night of the holiday, put candles in the shamash and the far-left candle space.
+On the ﬁrst night of the holiday, put candles in the shamash and the far-right candle space.
 On the second night, you will need three candles.
-One for the shamash, the far-left candle space, and the one next to it.
+One for the shamash, the far-right candle space, and the one next to it.
 And then every night, you add one more candle, until on the last night you have ﬁlled up all the spaces on the menorah.
 For those who are not math whizzes, this means you need 44 candles for the whole holiday.
 Unless you have lots of menorahs.
 Then you’re on your own.
 Oh, Hanukkah candles are thin and sometimes break, so get extra.

 When you are ready to start, light the shamash candle with a match.
 Then take the shamash and use it to light the other candles, left to right.
 And then, put the shamash back in its spot and recite the blessings!